nickgravelyn/FNADotNetCoreExample/README.md

 ### Notarization

-Once you've signed the app using the project or the `codesign` tool you can easily submit for notarization.
+Once you've signed the app using the project or the `codesign` tool you can submit for notarization.
 First you need to ZIP up the app bundle:

 ```sh
 zip -r \